A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Numerical experiments

-While the problem defined in~\eqref{radius} is posed in $\mathbb{R}^3$, the particle dynamics remain localized within $|\mathbf{x}| < 2$ throughout the simulation.
-The periodic setting in $\Omega = [-10,10]^3$ (i.e., $L=20$) thus suffices to approximate the unbounded problem, as there is almost no density distribution outside of \(\Omega\).
+While the problem defined in~\eqref{radius} is posed in $\mathbb{R}^3$, the particle dynamics remain localized within $|\mathbf{x}| < 2$ during the entire simulation.
+The periodic setting in $\Omega = [-10,10]^3$ (i.e., $L=20$) thus suffices to approximate the unbounded problem, as there is almost no density distribution outside of the domain \(\Omega\).

 A reference solution can then be computed using an implicit finite difference method to solve \eqref{eq:1D} on a high-resolution 1D grid with $N = 5 \times 10^5$ points, utilizing the radial symmetry.